Real Estate Sector Trading Strategy (Backtests And Examples)

 Real estate trading strategy 1 (VNQ trading strategy)

-It turns out that the real estate sector has a strong tailwind from early March until late July.
+It turns out that the real estate sector has had a strong tailwind from early March until late July.
 Let’s backtest VNQ and buy the open in March and sell the open in August.
 We get the following equity curve:

 The annual gain is 6.43% which is much better than buy and hold of 3.7%.
 Please keep in mind that the backtest doesn’t include reinvested dividends which might make the difference slightly smaller.